K.S. Varaprasad: Biography

-Varaprasad was born on 1 July 1954 in Krishna District of Andhra Pradesh.
+K S Varaprasad was born on 1 July 1954 in Krishna District of Andhra Pradesh.
 Having completed the master's degree and Doctorate in Nematology from Indian Agricultural Research Institute, New Delhi, served the same Institute as Scientist for a period of six years and then moved to National Bureau of Plant Genetic Resources (NBPGR), Regional Station, Hyderabad as Senior Scientist and served for a period of 12 years.
 During this period he contributed in the areas of collection, evaluation, conservation and utilization of plant genetic resources as Head, NBPGR Regional Station, Hyderabad for about 26 years and associated in the registration of 11 genetic stocks in tomato, linseed, Jatropha, cowpea, chilli and sorghum; developed world-class laboratories, experimental farm and a quarantine greenhouse complex by acquiring a barren and partly abandoned mango orchard land in addition to six years teaching experience at IARI, New Delhi.,.

 Presently, as the Director of Indian Institute of Oilseeds Research, Facilitated production of nucleus seed of parental lines castor and sunflower hybrids and initiated production of farmer participatory hybrid seed production in large scale.
 Exchange of over 0.8 million seed accessions facilitated by conducting seed health tests and implement global protocols serving 48 organisations including ICRISAT, private industry and public institutions as designated Phytosanitory Authority representing Government of India during 1986-2011.
 Conducted seed research and published several research papers in the fields of quarantine, seed pathology, seed behaviour and conservation.

 Facilitated to receive over Rs.
 777.89 lakhs to IIOR from the external funding agencies; initiated the establishment of multi-disciplinary network programme. through taskforce to address the serious research issues of mandated crops of IIOR; organised several national, international seminars / conferences / symposia, training programmes, brainstorming sessions, kisan melas, winter/summer schools and refresher courses.
 Effectively implemented the Tribal-Sub-Plan with an amount of Rs.
 268.70 lakhs in about 192 villages of 15 districts spread over in seven states to benefit 2546 farmers in the last three years.
 Presently looking after the planning, coordination, evaluation and monitoring of the research work on oilseeds at national level spread across all the states through 64 AICRP centres working on sunflower, safflower, castor, sesame, nyjer and linseed.

 Facilitated collection, evaluation and conservation of germplasm of agricultural crops and horticultural crops viz., Castor, Sunflower, Linseed, other cereals and pulses, Pongamia, Jatropha and other vegetable crops from South East Coastal India.
 Dr.Prasad has collected 225 accessions of Jatropha and 193 accessions of Pongamia and shared with 3 organizations (CRIDA, ICRISAT, ANGRAU).
 Eighty plus trees of Pongamia identified and shared with forestry department for planting material.
 Also Facilitated production of nucleus seed of parental lines castor and sunflower hybrids.
 Encouraged production of farmer participatory hybrid seed production in castor to the tune of 200 quintals.
 Facilitated import and evaluation of 40 Mexican varieties of safflower with high seed oil content.
 Diverse sunflower hybrid parental lines with high oil and high seed yield and high oleic content were identified and imported from Serbia.